What should you consider before buying a Portuguese property to limit exposure to capital gains, wealth and inheritance taxes?

 When you come to sell a Portuguese home, you could be liable for capital gains tax in Portugal and potentially also the UK, depending on where you are resident.

-For Portuguese residents, your worldwide gains are added to other annual income and taxed at the scale rates between 14.5% and 48%.
-Only 50% of gain is taxable, however, and inflation relief applies after two years’ ownership.
+For Portuguese residents, your worldwide gains are added to other annual income and taxed at the scale rates, currently between 14.5% and 48%.
+Only 50% of the gain is taxable, however, and inflation relief applies after two years’ ownership.

-You will be exempt if you use the proceeds from selling a main home to buy another home within Portugal or the EU/European Economic Area (EEA).
-This therefore now affects British expatriates selling a Portuguese home to buy one in the UK.
+You will be exempt if you use the proceeds from selling a main home to buy another home, but only if it is in Portugal or the EU/European Economic Area (EEA).

 Another exemption applies if you are retired or aged over 65 and reinvest gains into an eligible insurance contract or pension fund within six months of sale.

-For non-Portuguese residents, 28% is payable on Portuguese capital gains; alternatively, EU/EEA residents can choose to pay the scale income tax rates instead if that proves more beneficial.
-Again, this has an impact for UK nationals post-Brexit.
+For non-Portuguese residents, 28% is payable on Portuguese capital gains.
+EU/EEA residents can currently choose to pay the scale income tax rates instead if that proves more beneficial.

 Some gains from Portuguese assets are also taxable in the UK for UK residents.
 While a credit is available where tax is paid twice, you will pay whichever amount is larger.